New service | Last updated: 01 July 2025

 Used to route the request in Access Worldpay, created as part of on-boarding.

+Must be positive integer greater than 0.
 Implied decimal.
 For example, 250 GBP = £2.50.

 Unique reference generated by you to identify a line item.